slatedocs/slate/source/includes/_errors.md

-599 | RPC Timeout: timed out while waiting for Ethereum network response 650 | Loopback Not Found: loopback interface required for synchronous local commands 651 | Ethereum Not Found: no active Ethereum node(s) found 700 | Root Not Found: no LS-LMSR objectve function solution found
+599 | RPC Timeout: timed out while waiting for Ethereum network response 650 | Loopback Not Found: loopback interface required for synchronous local commands 651 | Ethereum Not Found: no active Ethereum node(s) found 710 | Check Order Book Failed: could not check order book using current prices

 Contract Errors
 ---------------

 Contract Method | Error | Meaning
 --------------- | ----- | -------
-checkReportValidity | -1 | Report isn't long enough
+buy | -1 | Amount/price bad or no market
-checkReportValidity | -2 | Reporter doesn't exist, voting period is over, or voting period hasn't started yet closeMarket | -1 | Market has no cash closeMarket | -2 | 0 outcome
-closeMarket | -3 | Outcome indeterminable
+buy | -2 | Oracle-only branch
-createEvent | 0 | Not enough money to pay fees or event already exists createEvent | -1 | We're either already past that date, branch doesn't exist, or description is bad createMarket | -1 | Bad input or parent doesn't exist createMarket | -2 | Too many events createMarket | -3 | Too many outcomes createMarket | -4 | Not enough money or market already exists sendReputation | 0 | Not enough Reputation sendReputation | -1 | Your Reputation account was just created!
-Earn some Reputation before you can send to others. sendReputation | -2 | Receiving address doesn't exist slashRep | 0 | Incorrect hash slashRep | -2 | Incorrect reporter ID submitReportHash | 0 | Could not set report hash submitReportHash | -1 | Reporter doesn't exist, voting period is over, or voting period hasn't started yet submitReportHash | -2 | Not in hash submitting timeframe buy | -1 | Amount/price bad or no market buy | -2 | Oracle-only branch
 buy | -4 | Not enough money or shares
+buyCompleteSets | 0 | market not found
+buyCompleteSets | -1 | oracle-only branch
+buyCompleteSets | -3 | not enough cash
+cashFaucet | -1 | Hey, you're not broke!
+claimProceeds | 0 | reporting not done
+claimProceeds | -1 | trader doesn't exist
+closeMarket | 0 | fail/trading not over yet/event not expired or closed already
-sell | -1 | amount/price bad or no market
+closeMarket | -1 | Market has no cash anyway / already closed
-sell | -2 | oracle only branch
+closeMarket | -2 | 0 outcome / not reported on yet
-sell | -4 | not enough money or shares
+closeMarket | -3 | not final round 2 event
+closeMarket | -5 | Event forked and not final yet closeMarket | -6 | bonded pushed forward market not ready to be resolved closeMarket | -7 | event not reportable >.99
+closeMarket | -8 | market isn't in branch
+collectFees | -2 | needs to be second half of reporting period to claim rep (1st half is when redistribution is done) createEvent | -1 | we're either already past that date, branch doesn't exist, or description is bad createEvent | 0 | not enough money to pay fees or event already exists createEvent | -2 | max value < min value createEvent | -9 | would expire during non-reporting fork period createMarket | -1 | bad input or parent doesn't exist createMarket | -2 | too many events createMarket | -3 | too many outcomes createMarket | -4 | not enough money createMarket | -5 | fee too low createMarket | -6 | duplicate events
+createMarket | -7 | event already expired
+createMarket | -8 | market already exists
+createMarket | -9 | would expire during non-reporting fork period penalizationCatchup | -2 | can only be called during the first half of the reporting period penalizeNotEnoughReports | -1 | already done penalizeNotEnoughReports | -2 | hasn't reported this period penalizeOnForkedEvent | -2 | already past first half of new period and needed to penalize before then penalizeOnForkedEvent | -4 | fork event isn't resolved yet penalizeOnForkedEvent | -5 | already done for all events in this period penalizeRoundTwoWrong | 0 | event is a fork event penalizeRoundTwoWrong | -1 | need to penalize in round 2 penalize function penalizeRoundTwoWrong | -2 | already past first half of new period and needed to penalize before then penalizeRoundTwoWrong | -4 | in fork period only thing that rbcr is done on is the round 2 event in the original branch via round 2 penalize penalizeRoundTwoWrong | -5 | already done for all events in this period penalizeRoundTwoWrong | -6 | forked events should be penalized using the fork penalization function penalizeWrong | 0 | event is a fork event penalizeWrong | -1 | need to penalize in round 2 penalize function penalizeWrong | -2 | already past first half of new period and needed to penalize before then penalizeWrong | -4 | in fork period only thing that rbcr is done on is the round 2 event in the original branch via round 2 penalize penalizeWrong | -5 | already done for all events in this period penalizeWrong | -6 | forked events should be penalized using the fork penalization function penalizeWrong | -7 | no outcome sell | -1 | amount/price bad or no market sell | -2 | oracle only branch sell | -4 | not enough money or shares sellCompleteSets | -1 | oracle-only branch sellCompleteSets | -2 | not a participant in this market sellCompleteSets | -3 | not enough shares sendReputation | 0 | Not enough Reputation sendReputation | -1 | Your Reputation account was just created!
+Earn some Reputation before you can send to others. sendReputation | -2 | Receiving address doesn't exist short_sell | -1 | oracle only branch short_sell | -2 | bad trade hash short_sell | -3 | trader doesn't exist / own shares in this market short_sell | -4 | must buy at least .00000001 in value short_sell | 10 | insufficient balance slashRep | 0 | Not a valid claim slashRep | -2 | Reporter doesn't exist submitReportHash | 0 | not caught up on rep redistributions submitReportHash | -1 | invalid event
+submitReportHash | -2 | not in first half of period (commit phase) submitReport | 0 | reporter doesn't exist or has <1 rep
-trade | -1 | oracle only branch
+submitReport | -1 | has already reported
-trade | -2 | bad trade hash
+submitReport | -2 | not in second half of period [reveal part] submitReport | -3 | hash doesn't match
+submitReport | -4 | bad report
+submitReport | -5 | invalid event
+submitReport | -6 | already resolved
+submitReport | -7 | <48 hr left in period, too late to report, able to put up readj. bonds though", submitReport | -8 | fees couldn't be collected submitReport | -9 | need to pay not reporting bond trade | -1 | oracle only branch trade | -2 | bad trade hash
 trade | -3 | trader doesn't exist / own shares in this market